Find Help on Campus

 Student Behavioral Case Management at NC State (also known as NC State CARES) was established in 2014 to provide support for students in crisis or who have been identified as exhibiting concerning or worrisome behaviors.
 The program works closely with campus resources to provide early intervention for students who may be struggling personally or whose behavior has led others to be concerned for their well-being.
 Case managers meet with students and provide access to resources while following up with them and monitoring their progress.

-If you feel you are in a crisis, Prevention Services can help.
-The program provides education, outreach, and many additional resources related to addressing issues including alcohol and drugs, suicide prevention, and more.
+NC State Prevention Services provides mental health education, outreach, and resources related to addressing issues including alcohol and other drugs, suicide prevention, and more.
+In addition, NC State CARES is also housed in this department.

 Student Health Services